Annual Conference

 • As you submit your proposal, you should be aware that ASBH is unable to accommodate requests for specific dates and times, as any rescheduling has a serious cascading effect on other presenters.
 If your proposal is accepted, you should be prepared to pay for registration and attend the meeting on the day on which your presentation is scheduled.

 • All presenters are required to complete a registration form, pay the registration fee, and cover all travel and personal expenses.
 For information on ASBH’s Guest Speaker Policy, visit the FAQ page.
-Only submit proposals including presenters that will agree to register and pay to attend the conference in Baltimore.
+Only submit proposals including presenters who will agree to register and pay to attend the conference in Portland.

 • In order for your proposal to be considered “complete” and entered into the review process, you must click the “submit” button at the top right of the proposal page.
 In order to submit your proposal, all proposal tasks must be completed.
 You will receive a confirmation email when you have submitted your proposal successfully.